BigPapaChas/ow-bot/CONTRIBUTING.md

 ## Other tools

 - [LeoV's Embed Visualizer](https://leovoel.github.io/embed-visualizer/) - Preview how some given embed (JSON payload) might appear on Discord, but it also serves as a reference for some limits.
-This vizualization tool does not render all types of embeds.
+This visualization tool does not render all types of embeds.
 Check out the About page for caveats or consult the [Embed docs](https://discord.com/developers/docs/resources/channel#embed-object).

 <!-- links -->